mitre/microsoft-windows-2012r2-memberserver-stig-baseline/README.md

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__

 Latest versions and installation options are available at the [InSpec](http://inspec.io/) site.

+### Please review and set these `inputs` as best fits your target

+The profile _will_ run without updating these values but you will get the _best_ results if you provide the profile with the following data.

+- sensitive_system (false) - set to either the string `"true"` or `"false"`
+- domain_sid (NULL) - set to your Domain SID as a string in the form `xxxxxxxxxx-xxxxxxx-xxxxxxxxxx`
+- backup_operators (NULL) - add your usernames as needed
+- administrators (NULL) - add your usernames as needed
+- hyper_v_admin (NULL) - add your usernames as needed
+- av_approved_software(List of AV Software) - add your AV Software Product to this list
+- shared_accounts (NULL) - add your usernames as needed
+- local_administrator (NULL) - add your usernames as needed
+- temp_accounts_domain (NULL) - add your usernames as needed
+- temp_accounts_local (NULL) - add your usernames as needed
+- emergency_accounts_domain (NULL) - add your usernames as needed
+- emergency_accounts_local (NULL) - add your usernames as needed
+- application_accounts_domain (NULL) - add your usernames as needed
+- application_accounts_local (NULL) - add your usernames as needed
+- excluded_accounts_domain (NULL) - add your usernames as needed
+- application_services (NULL) - Need to allow for Control V-3487 to pass

+### Domain Controller Controls are include in this Profile

+    There are 7 Controls that Require the Profile be ran against a Domain controller.
+These Controls check for User Accounts that are on the domain and require restrictions.
+List below are these controls:

+    - V-1112 - Outdated or unused accounts must be removed from the system or disabled.
+    - V-6840 - Windows 2012/2012 R2 passwords must be configured to expire.
+    - V-7002 - Windows 2012/2012 R2 accounts must be configured to require passwords.
+    - V-14225 - Windows 2012/2012 R2 password for the built-in Administrator account must be changed at least annually or when a member of the administrative team leaves the organization.
+    - V-36662 - Windows 2012/2012 R2 manually managed application account passwords must be changed at least annually or when a system administrator with knowledge of the password leaves the organization.
+    - V-57653 - If temporary user accounts remain active when no longer needed or for an excessive period, these accounts may be used to gain unauthorized access.
+To mitigate this risk, automated termination of all temporary accounts must be set upon account creation.
+    - V-57655 - Emergency administrator accounts are privileged accounts which are established in response to crisis situations where the need for rapid account activation is required.
+Therefore, emergency account activation may bypass normal account authorization processes.
+If these accounts are automatically disabled, system maintenance during emergencies may not be possible, thus adversely affecting system availability.

 ## Running This Profile